apache/aurora/docs/developing-aurora-client.md

          - monitoring the new version to ensure that the update succeeded.
   3. On top of the API, we have the command-line client itself.
 The core client, at this level, consists of the interface to the command-line which the user will use to interact with aurora.
-    The client v2 code is found in `src/python/apache/aurora/client/cli`.
+    The client code is found in `src/python/apache/aurora/client/cli`.
 In the `cli` directory, the rough structure is as follows:
-       * `__init__.py` contains the noun/verb command-line processing framework used by client v2.
+       * `__init__.py` contains the noun/verb command-line processing framework used by client.
        * `jobs.py` contains the implementation of the core `job` noun, and all of its operations.
-       * `bridge.py` contains the implementation of a component that allows us to ship a combined client that runs both v1 and v2 client commands during the transition period.
-       * `client.py` contains the code that binds the client v2 nouns and verbs into an executable.
+       * `client.py` contains the code that binds the client nouns and verbs into an executable.

 Running/Debugging the Client
 ============================